-1. The Library of the University of Amsterdam (hereinafter also referred to as ‘the Library’) is understood to mean the whole body of libraries and facilities of the Library of the University of Amsterdam (UvA).
+1. The Library of the University of Amsterdam (hereinafter also referred to as 'the Library') is understood to mean the whole body of libraries, including study spaces, and all facilities of the Library of the University of Amsterdam.

-2. ‘Librarian’ is understood to mean the university librarian (director of the Library) or his representative.
+2. 'Librarian' is understood to mean the university librarian (director of the Library) or their representative.

-3. ‘Library card’ is understood to mean proof of registration as a member; these regulations are applicable to all libraries and study centres of the UvA, with the exception of the libraries of the AMC, CEDLA and ACTA.
+3. 'Library card’ is understood to mean proof of registration as a member; these regulations are applicable to all libraries and study centres of the UvA, with the exception of the libraries of the AMC and the Faculty of Dentistry (ACTA).

 These regulations contain a more detailed description of the UvA-wide house rules and rules of conduct concerning buildings, facilities and grounds of the UvA, as laid down by decision no. 2015cb0317 of the Executive Board of 30 September 2015.

 These regulations are in accordance with agreements reached at the UvA concerning the handling of personal data, as laid down in the UvA Privacy Statement of November 2021.

 5. Visitors of the Library are to adhere to the rules stated here and to the directions and instructions given by the library staff and the security personnel.

 6. Visitors must show their student ID card, staff ID card, UKB card or library card along with a valid form of ID at the request of library or security staff.